COVID-19: Workforce FAQs15/12/21

 Any entitlement to SSP will depend on whether a bank/casual worker has earnt a minimum of £118 per week over the previous reference period (usually 13 weeks) and where a bank/casual worker is on assignment at the time they need to self-isolate.

-For healthcare organisations, recent advice from NHSE/I has been that bank staff and sub-contractors who need to be physically present at an NHS facility to carry out their duties should receive “full pay” for any period in which they are required to self-isolate as a result of PHE advice.
+For healthcare organisations, advice from NHSE/I has been that bank staff and sub-contractors who need to be physically present at an NHS facility to carry out their duties should receive “full pay” for any period in which they are required to self-isolate.
 We are aware that some NHS Trusts are taking the view that they will pay bank workers for shifts which have previously been agreed before the period of self-isolation in determining “full pay”.
+Others are using a reference period, looking back at previous bank earnings.
+NHS Employers are advising that the latter approach should be used for consistency where possible.

 We engage some locum staff directly using the direct engagement model.
 Will they be entitled to sick pay?